Mullen Fire

-The Mullen Fire is a wildfire that burned over 176,878 acres, 28 mi west of Laramie, Wyoming.
-The fire started on September 17, 2020 in the Savage Run Wilderness of Carbon County, and spread to Albany County.
+The Mullen Fire was a wildfire that burned over 176,878 acres, 28 mi west of Laramie, Wyoming.
+The fire started on September 17, 2020, in the Savage Run Wilderness of Carbon County, and spread to Albany County.
 On September 30, it spread into Jackson County, Colorado.
 The cause is still under investigation.
-It is burning close to the Rob Roy Reservoir, and Platte River Wilderness.
+It burned close to the Rob Roy Reservoir and Platte River Wilderness.

 On October 15, 2020, the fire was estimated to span 25 miles north to south, and 23 miles east to west.
-As of January 4, 2021, the fire is 97% contained.